Law School Tech Department Policies

 - Google Hangouts -- same as Skype.

 Classroom IssuesClassroom issues should be rectified immediately.
 If a tech person is required to address the issue in person, the issue needs to be documented in RT.
 If the problem was able to be figured out and the class continued successfully, create an RT ticket with the information and then resolve.
 If the problems are not quickly resolvable, the full time staff person on call must be contacted via phone.
-99% of the time, this will be Darryl, but occasionally Deb or Eric may be the on call person.
+99% of the time, this will be Darryl or Patrick, but occasionally Eric may be the on call person.
 At the very least leave a message with the problem, what you have tried, and where things stand right now.
-An RT ticket should still be created, but it is imperative to contact Darryl so that he can help and is also in the loop.
+An RT ticket should still be created, but it is imperative to contact Darryl or Patrick so that he can help and is also in the loop.

 - Broken equipment should be labeled appropriately to identify it as malfunctioning.